The Opening Teams

 The Unauthorized Opening Problem

-Osei opened Bunker 1 without authorization and the result was catastrophic enough to create the Authority.
+Adamu opened Bunker 1 without authorization and the result was catastrophic enough to create the Authority.
 But the Authority's pace means thousands of bunkers will never be reached in time.
-Unauthorized openings are illegal, dangerous, and — for some bunker advocacy groups — the only alternative to watching people die behind sealed doors.
+Several bunker advocacy groups are quietly developing simplified contact procedures.
+The Authority is aware.
+The Authority has not commented.

 The Authority's legitimacy rests on the Protocol's success rate.
 If unauthorized openings start succeeding at acceptable casualty rates, the argument for the sixty-year waiting list collapses.
-Several groups are quietly developing simplified contact procedures.
-The Authority is aware.
+Adamu's position on this is the one thing he will not put in writing.

 Diplomatic Posture